RomanSytnyk/SpaceX-App-unofficial/README.md

 # SpaceX-App-unofficial
-Fan unofficial SpaceX Android App
+Unofficial SpaceX Android App - Rocket Launches.

 **The repository is open for suggestions and improvements.**